 ‘Interplay’ is possibly JOHN FOXX’s most complete and accessible body of work since his classic ‘Metamatic’.
 With its exclusive use of vintage synthesizers, it possesses a mechanised charm while simultaneously adding a correlative warmth.
 The Quietus described it as “One of the finest electronic records you’ll hear in 2011”.

-In a break from extensive production rehearsals, JOHN FOXX kindly talked to The Electricity Club about the tour preparations and recalls his first ever solo shows.
+In a break from extensive production rehearsals, JOHN FOXX kindly talked about the tour preparations and recalls his first ever solo shows.

 Benge will play Roland and Simmons percussion over CR78, 808 and LinnDrum loops.
 Got a lot of strings to his bow, that boy.